manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 "Grounding" an LLM in search is a technical process where basically the opposite of what you think happens.
 Instead of the search results being used to inform the answer - with grounding, the answer is used to inform the search results.

+You’d think grounding means: “Find the best sources, then write the answer.”
+But with LLMs, it’s often: “Write the answer, then find sources that sort of back it up.”
+It’s like writing a school essay and adding the citations after.

 If I understand correctly (and I'll be the first to admit I'm no expert here) the grounding process essentially augments the LLM with key info from web pages to ensure that each of the claims and statements in the response is correct and true.
 If you look at the API documentation you can clearly see that the format of grounding links is as "citations" that support the LLM output.

 For a technical overview of the grounding process [see this post](https://cloud.google.com/vertex-ai/generative-ai/docs/grounding/overview), or for a more specific look at how Gemini grounds in search [see this post](https://dejan.ai/blog/hacking-gemini/).